"

 New York 6-16 years of age 5 years of age 21 years of age

-State laws also provide guidelines for how schools are organized based on funding, and money is allocated to school districts throughout the state.
-From there, school districts decide how those funds are spent.
-Sometimes, state legislatures and courts must intervene to help reduce funding disparities between poorer and wealthier school districts to ensure all students have equal access to education.
+State laws also provide guidelines for how schools are organized based on funding and how money is allocated to school districts throughout the state.
+From there, school districts decide how to spend those funds.
+Sometimes, state legislatures and courts must intervene to help reduce funding disparities between poorer and wealthier school districts and ensure all students gain equal access to education.

 Other ways that states provide schools with oversight include: